kcelebi/flight-analysis/README.md

 ## Overview

 Flight price calculation can either use newly scraped data (scrapes upon running it) or cached data that reports a price-change confidence determined by a trained model.
 Currently, many features of this application are in development.
-You can find updates and use some of the functionalities online [here](https://kayacelebi.shinyapps.io/flight_analysis_app/).

 ## Usage